gt-tinker/qwerty/README.md

     $ git submodule update --init tpls/tweedledum tpls/qir-runner tpls/googletest
     $ python3 -m venv venv
     $ . venv/bin/activate

-You should install CMake and Ninja if you haven't already.
-This frees you from running into common errors like "file not found" or "zsh: command not found".

 Then, run the following command: